Brian-Pho/Textbook-Notes/content/posts/textbooks/the-quest-for-artificial-intelligence/index.md

 - These are computational processes that "look at" the input data, say an image of a printed letter or number.
 Each demon looks for something specific in the image, perhaps a horizontal bar; another might look for a vertical bar; another for an arc of a circle; and so on.
 - Each demon "shouts" its findings to a set of demons higher in the organization.
 (Think of these higher level demons as middle-level managers.)
 The loudness of a demon's shout depends on how certain it's that it's seeing what it's looking for.
 - Each of the next level of demons specializes in listening for a particular combination of shouts from the data demons.
-- E.g. one of the demons at this level might be tuned to listen for shouts from data demon 3, data demon 11, and data demon 22.
+- E.g. One of the demons at this level might be tuned to listen for shouts from data demon 3, data demon 11, and data demon 22.
 If it finds that these particular demons are shouting loudly, it responds with a shout of its own to the demons one level up in the hierarchy, and so on.

 ### Chapter 4: Pattern Recognition